Chester Creek Trail

 The Chester Creek Trail is a rail-trail in central Delaware County, Pennsylvania, Southeastern Pennsylvania.
 The trail will follow Chester Creek along the Civil War-era Chester Creek Branch line of the Pennsylvania Railroad.

 When complete, the trail will run from the former SEPTA Wawa R3 station to Upland, PA.
 The middle section of the trail, consisting of 2.8 miles through Middletown and Aston townships, was the first to be completed in late 2016.
-An official ribbon cutting ceremony was held on April 8, 2017 for Phase I. Engineering design work for the next phase, which will bring the trail further into Aston township, is expected to begin in later this year.
+An official ribbon cutting ceremony was held on April 8, 2017 for Phase I. Engineering design work for the next phase, which will bring the trail further into Aston township, began in early 2019.

 Phase I construction started in May 2015, and is now complete.
 For the latest updates, please visit our Facebook page: https://www.facebook.com/ChesterCreekTrail

 The original feasibility study, from 2002: fnl_rpt